vvvv/Timeliner/README.md

 ### Web Access

-Use http://127.0.0.1:4444/callmenames to access a timeline via the browser.
-Change "callmenames" to the name of your timeline.
+Navigate to http://127.0.0.1:4444 with your browser to see a list of available timelines.

 If you want to access a timeline other than via localhost make sure to start TimelinerSA.exe as admin.

 ---